 Computer: Interns must have a printer with scanning capability, personal computer/laptop with Internet access are required.
 For computer/laptop requirements, click here.

 Intern Resources: Augusta University provides a wide range of resources designed to support and promote academic success and personal health and well-being.
 The services includes academic and career advising, counseling, and disability services.
-A comprehensive list and description of services that are offered are available in the University’s Student Manual at
+A comprehensive list and description of services that are offered are available in the University’s Student Manual.

 DPD Verification Statements: Graduate student interns must present an original copy of their DPD Verification Statement before or at the start of the program (August).
 These statements are generated by the student’s DPD program director.
 The DPD Verification Statement is granted after the student has completed the necessary curriculum and standards set forth by the granting institution.